htcondor/htcondor/docs/misc-concepts/checkpoint-mechanism.rst

 signal to a process linked with this library, the provided signal handler writes the state of the process out to a file or a network socket.
-This state includes the contents of the process stack and data segments, all shared library code and data mapped into the process’s address space, the state of all open files, and any signal handlers and pending signals.
+This state includes the contents of the process stack and data segments, all shared library code and data mapped into the process's address space, the state of all open files, and any signal handlers and pending signals.
 On restart, the process reads this state from the file, restoring the stack, shared library and data segments, file state,